-I am the former director of a program at CHANA concerning the issue of elder abuse (SAFE: Stop Abuse of Elders), so I was asked to blog – I think that’s a verb – about that.
+I am the former director of a program at CHANA concerning the issue of elder abuse, so I was asked to blog – I think that’s a verb – about that.
 Looking through months of other blogs, I saw that folks wrote about many different things in many different ways.
 Some people used Jewish texts or holidays to create a context for their blog.
 Some people wrote about a meaningful experience they had.
 Others gave information on a subject while couching it in Jewish learning.
 I decided to incorporate all of these in my approach.

 The Torah portion for this week comes from the very end of Genesis 47:28-50:26.
 Jacob is dying and he asks his son Joseph to promise him that he will be buried in Israel, not in Egypt.
 Joseph replies, ‘I will personally do as you have said.’

 I first thought, besides being about older people, how can I translate this into something about elder abuse?
 I kept re-reading Joseph’s words about his personal commitment to do as his father had asked – not to get someone else to do it, or to ensure that it was done, but to do it himself.
 The lesson started to become clearer: to what in our lives do we need to make “personal” commitments?